matafn09/Conquest-Game/README.md

-# 👑 Conquest — A Queens Puzzle Game
+# 👑 Conquest.
+A Queens Puzzle Game

 ## What It Is
 A single-player logic puzzle built with Java Swing, inspired by LinkedIn's "Queens" game.
 You place crowns on a grid so that no two crowns share a row, column, or touch diagonally — and each colored region on the board must contain exactly one crown.
 Solve it, and the puzzle grows to a bigger, harder grid.